GrantBirki/errbot/demo/slides.md

 Examples include:

-- 📦 Publishing a binary to an opensource repository
+- 📦 Publishing a binary to an open source repository
 - 🏷️ Publishing a release label and Git tag for an application
 - 🔢 Releasing a new version with an installer for a desktop application